nyxes20/linux-split-tunnel-project/README.md

 sudo docker network create -d macvlan   --subnet 192.168.1.0/24   --gateway 192.168.1.1   --ip-range 192.168.1.192/27   --aux-address 'host=192.168.1.223'   macvlan_docker

 Notes:
-- Replace IPs and names with your own.
+- Replace the IPs and names with your own.
 - The range 192.168.1.192–223 will be used by Docker containers.
 - The reserved IP 192.168.1.223 is for the host macvlan interface.